 Publishing consists of many steps.
 To help you gauge the kind of budget you’ll need when using our quality Quickfox Pro custom publishing solution, we have included an estimate of costs for each step.

-Book production is broken up into three main categories:
+Book production is broken up into four main categories:

 - Editing and manuscript preparation – This covers manuscript evaluation; editing; translating; permissions; proofreading; manuscript preparation for production

 - Book design, typesetting and make-up – This includes book design; scanning; typesetting (text formatting and layout); creating DTP artwork; cover design & makeup; ISBN application; barcode generation; copyright insertion; supplying page proofs; creating a print-ready PDF file; converting to ebook